EdDataScienceEES/tutorial-Stead-James/index.md

 -  learn how to join datasets, and then how to arrange and slice and then recombine datasets
 -  functional uses of all of this

-I am expecting prior knowledge of pipes in dplyr + functions like mutate and filter.
+I am expecting prior knowledge of pipes in dplyr + functions like mutate and filter. as well as more intermediate functions like bind_rows

 In this tutorial you will learn how to utilise several advanced dplyr functions including:
 - how to merge data sets using the join functions